 - Add the apricot oil and and essential oil to the soap mixture.

 - Gently slide the Rosemary sprig into the mixture.

-Your soap will be quite watery, but if you have a foaming pump dispenser, this soap will work perfectly as a foamy hand soap.
+Your soap will be quite watery, but if you have a foaming pump dispenser, this soap works perfectly as a foamy hand soap.
 Just a note on the rosemary sprig, after a few days your soap may begin to turn a dark tea colour, this doesn’t hurt the soap, but if you are concerned about it no longer looking clear, just remove the rosemary sprig after a day or two.